Skip to Calculator

 Water heater installation.
 Most municipalities require licensed plumbers to install water heaters.
 Even where it's technically legal for homeowners to install their own, the permit and inspection process exists because a poorly installed water heater can cause carbon monoxide issues, explosions, or major water damage.

-**Anything involving gas lines.** Gas line work is strictly regulated.
+Anything involving gas lines.
+Gas line work is strictly regulated.
 Leaks kill people.
 Licensed plumbers and gas fitters have the training, tools, and legal authority to do this work safely.
+Most states adopt standards from the International Code Council that specifically require licensed installers for fuel gas piping.
 Don't attempt this yourself.

 Sewer line work.
 Any work on the lateral (the pipe from your home to the street) requires a permit and licensed contractor in virtually all jurisdictions.